PistonDevelopers/blog.piston.rs/_posts/2015-05-09-benchmark-mode.md

 To enable benchmark mode, add `.bench_mode(true)` to the event iterator.
-User input events and idle events are ignored, in case the cat walks across the keyboard, but you can still quit any time, either by closing the window (not the window the cat came from, but the one on your screen) of hitting Esc if you have `WindowSettings.exit_on_esc(true)`.
+User input events and idle events are ignored, in case the cat walks across the keyboard, but you can still quit any time of hitting Esc if you have `WindowSettings.exit_on_esc(true)`.
-Where did that cat go? (searching under the sofa, lifting carpets, looking behind the door, checking the mailbox, finally found it in under the kitchen sink ... and THERE YOU ARE).

-I mean, here we are, because this blog post is about benchmarking.

 ### Preparing your game for benchmarking